Bucketing & Tethering a Bi-Ski

 Who

-Anyone in a bi-ski requiring some degree instructor assistance.
+Anyone in a bi-ski requiring some degree of instructor assistance.

 How